-A company limited by shares is the most common type of company that is registered in the British Virgin Island.
+A company limited by shares is the most common type of company that is registered in the British Virgin Islands.

 As its name denotes, a company limited by shares is the company having the ability to issue shares, and its member’s liability is separated from the company’s debts and obligations.
 Members of this company type are holders of its shares.

 In order to incorporate a company limited by shares, you need to ensure your company memorandum of association clearly states that it is a company limited by shares, the maximum number of shares, the classes of shares, and specific features regarding the rights, limitation, and criteria adhering to each class.